awsdocs/amazon-chime-sdk-developer-guide/doc_source/voice-focus.md

 Enables you to apply Amazon Voice Focus noise suppression to inbound and outbound call legs on a public switched telephony network \(PSTN\) call\.
 When you apply Amazon Voice Focus, it reduces background noise without impacting human speech\.
 This can make the current speaker easier to hear\.

 To create inbound call legs, you use a [SIP rule](https://docs.aws.amazon.com/chime/latest/ag/manage-sip-applications.html) that invokes an AWS Lambda function with a `NewInboundCall` event\.
 You can create outbound call legs by using the [CallAndBridge](call-and-bridge.md) action, or by using a [CreateSIPMediaApplicationCall](chime/latest/APIReference/API_CreateSipMediaApplicationCall.html) API operation\.
-For more information about Amazon Voice Focus, see [ How Amazon Chime's noise cancellation works](https://www.amazon.science/blog/how-amazon-chimes-challenge-winning-noise-cancellation-works)\.
+For more information about Amazon Voice Focus, see [ How the Amazon Chime SDK's noise cancellation works](https://www.amazon.science/blog/how-amazon-chimes-challenge-winning-noise-cancellation-works)\.

  Amazon Voice Focus reduces unwanted, non\-speech noises, including:
 + **Environment noises **—wind, fans, running water